What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Pasted image 0

 You’ll need an eBay account to sign up for the eBay Partner Network.
-You’ll likely be approved automatically, and you can start creating affiliate links straight away.
+You’ll likely be approved automatically, and you can start creating affiliate links immediately.

 3. ShareASale Affiliate Network

-ShareASale is a huge affiliate marketing platform, bringing together lots of different affiliate programs from online companies—big and small.
-Signing up for ShareASale saves you from having to find and sign up for lots of individual affiliate programs.
+ShareASale is a huge affiliate marketing platform that brings together many different affiliate programs from online companies—big and small.
+Signing up for ShareASale saves you from having to find and sign up for many individual affiliate programs.

 You can sign up for the ShareASale affiliate network here.
-As with most affiliate programs, you’ll need to have a website URL.
+As with most affiliate programs, you must have a website URL.
 Your application should be reviewed within 3 business days.

 4. Etsy